gchen2016/carnd-p3/README.md

 * SSD: 0.5 + 1 TB

 ## Training Approach
+### Apporach 1
-Using the Nvidia's CNN architecture to train the data saved in training mode from the simulator.
+#### Using the Nvidia's CNN architecture to train the data saved in training mode from the simulator.

-The saved file structure is:
-'''
- driving_log.cvs
- IMG/
-   center_yyyy_mm_dd_hh_mm_ss_xxx.jpg
-'''

-The driving_log.cvs format is:
-'''
-Center Image, Left Image, Right Image, Steering Angle, Throttle, Break, Speed.
-'''
+Since I am using the GPU, the memory limitation is 12G.
+The Nvidia's network is too big to fit in.
+I will have to reduce the size of the network to fit in the GPU memory.
+I also tried resize the input image size to 84x42, and the origianl network can fit in.
+But the size is not usable when doing the real testing when connect to the simulator, which has size of 32x160.

+### Approach 2
+#### Reduce the network architecture by removing 1 FC layer, 2 CNN layer, adjusting size on all remaining layer

 * load center images into [none, 320, 160, 30] numpy array
 * load center angle inot [none] numpy array